imfatant/test/README.md

         ./waf configure --board=blue  # <-- BeagleBone Blue.
         ./waf
         sudo cp ./build/blue/bin/a* /usr/bin/ardupilot
+    (This method also happens to work in Windows WSL Ubuntu x64.)

-    Patrick also provides instructions to cross-compile them on a relatively powerful desktop x64 PC in Ubuntu, which is much, much faster.
+    Patrick also provides instructions to cross-compile them on a relatively powerful desktop x64 PC in Ubuntu proper, which is much, much faster.
 Here, I will run through the process of cross-compiling them in Arch Linux (which happens to be God's Own Linux Distro):

     ---+++ This method doesn't currently work because Arch Linux and Debian Stretch use different glibc versions. +++---